Warsaw-bound Minnesota pianist shows his swagger in sendoff concert

 The best approach to any artistic competition might be to let your individualism shine through.
 Ozel did so from the time he strode onto the stage with a touch of towering swagger to the final skyward stares at the climaxes of his closing works.
 And his confidence shone through in his emotionally expressive yet technically precise performance.
 While Chopin can invite tsunamis of emotion, Ozel was intent upon subtlety, often choosing a delicate approach where others might thunder.

-There was a funereal tone to the works that bookended the concert's first half, the Fantasy in F Minor (Opus 49) — a solemn choice for an opener — and history's most familiar funeral march in the third movement of the Op.
-35 B-flat minor Sonata.
-Between them were two Nocturnes, each demonstrating this pianist's delicate touch and flair for drama.
+There was a funereal tone to the works that bookended the concert's first half, the Fantasy in F Minor (Opus 49) — a solemn choice for an opener — and history's most familiar funeral march in the third movement of the Opus 35 B-flat Minor Sonata.
+Between them were two nocturnes, each demonstrating this pianist's delicate touch and flair for drama.
 But it was the smooth slides between contrasting sections that impressed the most, especially when the sonata's "Marche funebre" went from dark and weighty to bright, warm and comforting, then back, without a hint of whiplash.

 Rob Hubbard is a freelance classical music critic. • wordhub@yahoo.com